 - Mold remediation: $5/sq.ft.

-It is important to note that mold damage is not covered by many home insurance policies, learn more about what's covered or not in a water damage claim.
+It is important to note that mold damage is not covered by many home insurance policies.

 Mold remediation can be a costly and complicated process that includes moisture control, assessment, and containment of areas with mold to prevent additional contamination from spreading spores.

 Sanitation of the home after repairs can also be expected, using specialized tools such as fogging equipment, air scrubbers, or antimicrobial treatments at additional costs.

 What to Repair or Restore After Water Damage

-Besides the building structure itself, which can be damaged, there are several other components to fully repairing and re-establish your home after a water damage.
+Besides the building structure itself, which can be damaged, there are several other components to fully repairing and re-establishing your home after water damage.

-- Mechanical components of the home may be damaged in a major flood, such as: The Ventilation, Air conditioning, Heating, Electrical, Plumbing and other appliances.
+- Mechanical components of the home may be damaged in a major flood, such as ventilation, air conditioning, heating, electrical, plumbing, and other appliances.

 - Personal Property may be damaged.
-Depending on the type of personal property and the kind of water that entered your home (whether it was clean water, for example from a rain storm or black water, for example, from a sewer back up) will impact what can be saved.
-Learn more about how to make a list of loss items in a claim here.
+Depending on the type of personal property and the kind of water that entered your home (whether it was clean water from a rainstorm or black water from a sewer back up) will impact what can be saved.

 Housing Costs Related to Water Damage Repairs

 These costs can add up to a few thousand dollars if the time to make repairs takes weeks or months.
 Having to leave your home while water damage is repaired is common after a disaster level claim.